Joker (2012 film): Filming

 The first schedule of shooting was initially slated to take place in Ludhiana, however the location was changed to Chandigarh.
 The shooting began on 14 February 2011 in Chandigarh.
 The crew finished the 19-day schedule on 12 March 2011, finishing 40% of the production work.
 The second schedule started on 17 May 2011 in Mumbai and concluded in June 2011.

-Casting

-Shrish Kunder wanted to cast Asin Thottumkal as the female lead but, she was not able to adjust the dates for the film so, producers cast Sonakshi Sinha opposite Akshay Kumar.
-Shreyas Talpade and Minissha Lamba were later cast in pivotal roles.

 Music

-All songs featured in the film except one, are composed by G. V. Prakash Kumar, in his Hindi film composing debut.
-The song Jugnu Banke Tu sung by Udit Narayan was highly appreciated among all songs.
+All songs featured in the film, except one, are composed by G. V. Prakash Kumar in his Hindi film composing debut.
+The song "Jugnu Banke Tu" sung by Udit Narayan was highly appreciated among all songs.